bellefleur06/PORTFOLIO-V1/README.md

-# Portfolio - Version 1
+# Portfolio
-Patrick Ail B. Bandola - Portfolio using Bootstrap
+Patrick Ail B. Bandola - Portfolio Version 1

+This website is developed using HTML, CSS, JavaScript and Bootstrap